Follow Intuiface:

 CMS advantages when using Intuiface

-A CMS enables you to easily deploy content changes
+A CMS enables you to deploy content changes easily

-A CMS enables any user to easily make updates
+A CMS enables any user to make updates easily

 A CMS optimizes your experience